InnoGuard/InnoGuard/text-extractor/README.md

 ## **Screenshot to text**

-Usage notes:
+Use of Computer Vision, OCR and Keylogger to extract data from private messaging platforms for analysis.

+**Usage of Screenshot to Text:**

 `gsst = getScreenShotText()
 raw_text = gsst.getScreenshotText("your_image.jpeg")`

-Use of Computer Vision, OCR and Keylogger to extract data from private messaging platforms for analysis.